 A team of two independent consultants will conduct the MTR - one team leader/International Consultant (with experience and exposure to projects and evaluations in other regions globally) and one team expert/National Consultant, from Kenya.

-This ToR is for the National Consultant and an Assistant to the team leader for the task.
+This ToR is for the National Consultant.